peat/pdo/_posts/2013-08-05-mushroom-networks-sexist-ad.md

 Sure, I'm just one guy.
 Yeah, I probably won't hit your bottom line in any significant fashion.
 I recognize that in the grand scheme of things, it's an empty threat.

-But thousands of people in our industry people read my blog, follow me on Twitter, and on Facebook. :)
+But thousands of people in our industry read my blog, follow me on Twitter, and on Facebook. :)

 Finally, lets address the issues your ad brings up in the broad spectrum of IT communities and industries.
 It is a prevalent and recognized *problem* that there aren't more women in IT, and that the women in IT are often treated like second class citizens.
 It infuriates me to see professional, extremely talented people degraded and excluded because of something that has *nothing to do with their ability to do an amazing job.*